Portugal finance chief and eurogroup chair quits government

-LISBON, Portugal (AP) — Finance Minister Mario Centeno is stepping down from the Portuguese government, though the country’s prime minister insisted Tuesday that his policies of fiscal restraint and budget discipline will remain in place.
+LISBON, Portugal (AP) — Portuguese Finance Minister Mario Centeno is stepping down from the government, though the prime minister insisted Tuesday that his policies of fiscal restraint and budget discipline will remain in place.

 Centeno is credited with bringing Portugal’s budget deficit close to zero after it ballooned during Europe’s financial crisis.
 That success has helped reassure international markets and other European countries that Portugal is no longer a threat to the continent’s financial stability.

 It also earned Centeno election as chief of the eurogroup meetings of eurozone finance ministers.
-His term there is due to end this month.
+His term there is due to end next month.

 Centeno asked to leave and will be replaced by Secretary of State for the Budget Joao Leao, Prime Minister Antonio Costa told a news conference in Lisbon.